Table of Contents

 A vanity table or also this could be an amazing desk.
 Or both.

 Vanity stuff on the left, desk stuff on the right.
 There’s plenty of room here for both.
+This would have been in my dreams of a teen bedroom.
+I always felt like my room as a teen was still too “kiddish”.

 You can find the full tutorial on Lust Living.